 Everyone is welcome to attend our meetings.
 If you'd like to be on our distribution list, please email firstname.lastname@example.org.
 You'll receive the agenda and supporting documents before each monthly meeting.
 If you are interested in joining the Committee, you’ll need to attend three meetings to become a voting member.

 Current Land Use Committee Topics

-The next Land Use and Economic Development Committee meeting will be held at 6:30 pm on Monday, July 17 at 161 Snelling Avenue North.
-Check back here for updates on addtional topics we will be discussing at the July meeting.
+The Land Use and Economic Development Committee meeting scheduled for Monday, July 17 has been cancelled.
+Check back here for updates on topics we will be discussing at the August meeting.